West African Drumming, Dancing & Safari Holiday

 Immerse yourself in the amazing culture of West Africa and experience community West African style.
 We’ll have evening entertainment with local musicians showcasing their talent, and women groups performing their traditional song and dance.
 Our Family Compound is run by both British ex-pats and the local Gambian staff.

-This includes flights from the UK, 9 nights shared accommodation at the Gunjur Lodge, ALL drum and dance lessons, ALL food, all evening performances, plus batik and cooking lessons.
-Plus 5 nights ALL INCLUSIVE at luxury Kairaba Beach Hotel.
-Does not include Flights from USA to UK.
+This includes flights from the UK, 4 nights shared accommodation at Fathala Safari Lodge, animal game drives, safari excursions, plus 9 nights shared accommodation at the Gunjur Lodge, ALL drum and dance lessons, ALL food at Gunjur, all evening performances, plus batik and cooking lessons.
+Does not include Flights from USA to UK and Dinners at Fathala Lodge.

-The Gunjur Project Lodge – our stay for the first 9 nights
+The Gunjur Project Lodge – our stay for the last 9 nights

 Located in the village of Gunjur Kajabang you will find The Gunjur Project Lodge.
 The size of this lodge and its family feel is what makes it so unique and stand out from the rest.
 The Gunjur Project is a model of responsible tourism with a focus on community development.